• Skip to main content

 Frozen King Crab Legs Poster

-King Crab Legs on a parchment and garnished with lemon
+King Crab Legs on parchment with butter sauce and garnished with lemon.

 ingredients for frozen king crab legs

 King crab legs - the king of all crabs is what we're cooking here!
 If you have snow crab legs, never fear.
-I've included instructions for this type of crab below.
+This method also works for Snow Crab Legs, and can be a more budget-friendly option!

 How to Cook Frozen Crab Legs at Home: